-As our food co-ops have emerge from the pandemic, working together for mutual support has been as important as ever.
-Eve as we have worked to support our own members and shopper Rachel Watrous our employees, and local NFCA TREASURER PRODUCE & OPERATIONS MANAGER FIDDLEHEADS FOOD CO-OP.
-CT to one another to share ideas,
+As our food co-ops have emerged from the pandemic, working together for mutual support has been as important as ever.
+Even as we have worked to support our own members and shoppers, our employees, and local producers, we have reached out FIDDLEHEADS FOOD CO-OP, CT to one another to share ideas, overcome difficulties, and try new approaches.

 We had budgeted for a net income of about \$15.5k for 2023 to support our capacity to connect and serve our members, conduct marketing and outreach, and provide technical assistance and other services.
-Overal income was negatively impacted by reductions in dues contributions related primarily to the multiyear impact of store expansions and financial challenges, which we consider an investment in the future success and growth of our network.
+Overall income was negatively impacted by reductions in dues contributions related primarily to the multiyear impact of store expansions and financial challenges, which we consider an investment in the future success and growth of our network.
 This was offset by support from organizational partners, grants related to work with organizations including CDF, the Local Food Safety Collaboration, and the New England Farmers Union, and income from technical assistance and administration.
-Management of expenses and reduced personnel costs also contributed to a better than expected bottom line. and as a result we were able to invest in materials and infrastructure, and provide a bonus to staff, ending the year with a net income of about \$25k.
+Management of expenses and reduced personnel costs also contributed to a better than expected bottom line, and as a result we were able to invest in materials and infrastructure, and provide a bonus to staff, ending the year with a net income of about \$25k.
 This has resulted in an average annual net income just above our goal of \$10k over our thirteen years.

-Thanks to the commitment of our members, collaborative partners, and sound financial management, the NFCA continued to build a foundation for sustainability enablin us to serve our members and invest in opportunities over time.
+Thanks to the commitment of our members, collaborative partners, and sound financial management, the NFCA continued to build a foundation for sustainability enabling us to serve our members and invest in opportunities over time.